SixueLiu96/Coding-Challenge/README.md

 Contact: sixueliu@uchicago.edu

 This repo contains 4 files: \
-- coding_challenge.ipynb: jupyter notebook of coding result for the data challenge. \
+- coding.ipynb: This file is jupyter notebook of coding results for the data challenge.
-- raw.txt: original data set in text file. \
+- raw.txt: original data set in text file.
-- data2.json: JSON format for data, see the detailed explanation in coding_challenge.ipynb. \
+- data2.json: JSON format for data, see the detailed explanation in coding_challenge.ipynb.
-- answers.word\
+- answers.word
 - extra_credit.word